ericPantarotto/react_completeGuide/_notes/notes.md

 We can still also add regular React components, which are not treated as pages.
 For that, let's say that we wanna put this image into this header into a separate component, you can use either `.js` or `.jsx` extension.

-**<span style='color: #495fcb'> Note:** because we are still working with React with *NextJs* , we are still working with components, and JSX just enhanced with some extra features.
+**<span style='color: #495fcb'> Note:** because we are still working with React with *NextJS* , we are still working with components, and JSX just enhanced with some extra features.

 ```javascript
 // import Header from '../components/header';
 import Header from '@/components/header';
 ```

-you can take advantage of another *NextJs* feature, where you can use an `@` symbol in your import paths to refer to the root project, defined in `jsconfig.json`.
+you can take advantage of another *NextJS* feature, where you can use an `@` symbol in your import paths to refer to the root project, defined in `jsconfig.json`.

+### Reserved Filenames

+there are some reserved filenames when working with *NextJS*.

+Important: These filenames are only reserved when creating them inside of the `app/` folder (or any subfolder).
+Outside of the `app/` folder, these filenames are not treated in any special way.

+Here's a list of reserved filenames in *NextJS*:

+- `page.js` => Create a new page (e.g., `app/about/page.js` creates a `<your-domain>/about` page)
+- `layout.js` => Create a new layout that wraps sibling and nested pages
+- `not-found.js` => Fallback page for "Not Found" errors (thrown by sibling or nested pages or layouts)
+- `error.js` => Fallback page for other errors (thrown by sibling pages or nested pages or layouts)
+- `loading.js` => Fallback page which is shown whilst sibling or nested pages (or layouts) are fetching data
+- `route.js` => Allows you to create an API route (i.e., a page which does NOT return JSX code but instead data, e.g., in the JSON format)

+You also find a list with all supported filenames & detailed explanations in the official docs: [https://NextJS.org/docs/app/api-reference/file-conventions]

+### Dynamic Routes & Using Route Parameters

+Because *NextJS* actually passes a `props` object to all those page components.
+And all these page components get one special prop, which you can pull out with help of destructuring, and that's a `{params}` prop, which again, is set by *NextJS*.

+And the value stored under that key will be the concrete value encoded in the *URL*
 <!---
 [comment]: it works with text, you can rename it how you want